-Pain between the shoulder blades is common.
+Pain in the upper back between their shoulder blades. is common.
 Doctors refer to this discomfort as interscapular pain.

-Keep reading to learn more about this common problem and how you can prevent it.
+Keep reading to learn more about this common problem and how it can be treated or prevented.

 - heavy lifting